Spider005/data-science/README.md

 Uses : word2vec , embedding .

-About this project:
-This is a streamlit web application that can recommend various kinds of similar movies based on an user interest. here is a demo,

-Click here to run it live on server
-Demo:
-workflow

-workflow

-workflow

-Dataset has been used:
-Dataset link
-Concept used to build the model.pkl file : cosine_similarity
-1 .
-Cosine Similarity is a metric that allows you to measure the similarity of the documents.

-2 .
-In order to demonstrate cosine similarity function we need vectors.
-Here vectors are numpy array.

-3 .
-Finally, Once we have vectors, We can call cosine_similarity() by passing both vectors.
-It will calculate the cosine similarity between these two.

-4 .
-It will be a value between [0,1].
-If it is 0 then both vectors are complete different.
-But in the place of that if it is 1, It will be completely similar.

 Objectives :
 All entertainment websites or online stores have millions/billions of items.
 It becomes challenging for the customer to select the right one.
 At this place, recommender systems come into the picture and help the user to find the right item by minimizing the options.